 12. GAS CARDS

 Most people who live in a van do it to travel and let’s face it, gas is expensive.
 For us, having a gas-guzzling older vehicle definitely holds us back from exploring every inch of road that we can find.
 While newer vans are certainly more efficient, knowing that your next fill up is covered is always a good feeling.
-A $100 gas card could be all it takes to start planning an awesome little weekend adventure.
+A $100 gas gift card could be all it takes to start planning an awesome little weekend adventure.

 So there you have it, some awesome van life gift ideas for the adventurous minimalists in your life.
-The most important aspect of all of these gifts is the thought that went into them — although some might not understand this nomadic, minimalist lifestyle, it’s really nice when others take the time to do some research and make some really thoughtful choices.
+The most important aspect of all of these van gifts is the thought that went into them.
+Although some might not understand this nomadic, minimalist lifestyle, it’s really nice when others take the time to do some research and make some really thoughtful choices.
 Of course, the holidays aren’t all about gifts but we always enjoy being able to tell people how much something they’ve given us has come in handy or gotten us out of a tough situation.
 A lot of the items we have are like souvenirs of people or places and we love being surrounded by things that tell a story.
 With that, Happy Holidays and keep on vannin’!

 I have a Dometic RM 2551 that will not cool on LP or electric.
 I have bypassed the control board with no luck still.
 I’ve also tried to bypass the thermistor with no luck either.
 The boiler is hot to the touch and the cooling unit seems to be making some noice and heating up.
 Part of the cooling tubes have a slight cool touch to them.
 The large part of the cooling unit (the horizontal tube) is hot as well.
 I’ve followed your very detail guide and still having no luck.
 Any suggestions?
 Thank you!